*Updated August 2021*

-As the mother of an almost 12 year old and 13 year old, I can tell you that parenting is not easy.
+As the mother of a 12 year old and 14 year old, I can tell you that parenting is not easy.
 But over the years I have learned a lot about parenting so I want to share with you the 10 best parenting tips I have found that work for my family and others that I have shared these tips with.

 In addition to being a parent for 13+ years now, I have 10 years of experience as a Pediatric Speech-Language Pathologist working with babies, toddlers and school age children as well as a few years working as an elementary school educational assistant and child and youth worker.

 I have seen my fair share of tantrums and questionable behavior.

 There is no book (not even mine) that is going to prepare you for everything you will need to know to fulfill all of the job requirements that parenting entails.